 Ensure that account-level alerts are turned on.
 Navigate to Account settings > Alerts.
 Enable Account-wide alerts control and any other options that apply to your Classic test types.

 In your test settings for Test Level Alerts, be sure to activate (On) your Response Time or Transaction Failure alerts.
-See detailed documentation on configuring alerts in Classic.

 For each alert type, click Add Notification to set up notifications for different alert levels and reminders.